Kumar-Jy/WinInstaller/README.md

 - Download the Windows ESD image (it should be in the default download folder in your device memory).
 - Boot to TWRP/OrangeFox recovery and flash/sideload WinInstaller.zip.
 - The device will automatically reboot to WinPE and begin the Windows installation.

 > Important Notes
+- Ensure there is not more then one esd or wim file should be in Download folder.
 - Ensure all files and folder names match those specified above.
 All files and letters are case-sensitive.
 - All zip files should be packed without compression.